robertknight/babel-plugin-mockable-imports/README.md

    that maintains global state is evaluated multiple times, or objects from different copies of the module come into contact with one another.
  - Is tied to Node and Browserify
+ - Works only with `require` calls, rather than handling `import` declarations "natively".
+This can cause issues such as Babel's transformation of `import` breaking proxyquireify's ability to recognize `proxyquire` calls.

+Additionally because this plugin adds metadata to modules about their imports, it can provide helpful warnings at runtime if a mock is provided which doesn't match the imported symbols, eg. due to an unnecessary mock or a typo in the module path or symbol name.

 There is another Babel plugin, [babel-plugin-rewire](https://github.com/speedskater/babel-plugin-rewire) which